LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Dynamic Scaling:
     * *Target-Tracking* scaling: most simple/easy to setup (eg: I want the average ASG CPU to stay around 40%)
     * *Simple/Step* scaling:
-      * When Cloudwatch is triggered (example CPU > 70%), then add 2 units
+      * When CloudWatch is triggered (example CPU > 70%), then add 2 units
-     * When Cloudwatch is triggered (example CPU < 30%), then remove 1 unit
+     * When CloudWatch is triggered (example CPU < 30%), then remove 1 unit
   * Scheduled Actions:
     * Anticipate a scaling based on known usage patterns (eg: increase the minimum capacity to 10 at 5 PM on Fridays)
   * Predictive Scaling: continuously forecast load and schedule scaling ahead
   * Scaling Cool down: following in/out, no further in/out (default 300 seconds)
-  * Good metrics: CPU utilization, Request Count Per Target, Average Network In/Out, any custom Cloudwatch metric
+  * Good metrics: CPU utilization, Request Count Per Target, Average Network In/Out, any custom CloudWatch metric
   * ASG is a good match with keywords such as "dynamic", "change", "capacity"

 ### Amazon EC2 Auto Scaling: